michielmulders/royalty-fee-test-cases/blog-post.md

 ## Edge case 1

-**Question:** What happens if no fungible value is exchanged in a NFT transfer and the royalty fee schedule defines a fallback fee?
+**Question:** What happens if no fungible value is exchanged in an NFT transfer and the royalty fee schedule defines a fallback fee?

 **Output:** The fallback fee of 1 Hbar is paid.